GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

   - Admin can mark attendance for all members
   - Automatic time validation (check-out must be after check-in)
   - View attendance records with member details and duration
+- **Exercise Library**:
+  - Trainers and admins can browse all exercises with default sets/reps
+  - Shows associated equipment (or bodyweight) for each exercise
 - **ACID Compliance**: All database operations use transactions for data integrity

 ## Prerequisites